groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-OpenDocument Presentation (.fodp) represents OpenDocument Flat XML Presentation.
+Represents an OpenDocument Presentation (.fodp), which represents OpenDocument Flat XML Presentation.
 Learn more about this file format [here][].

 [here]: https://fileinfo.com/extension/fodp